I want to make something VERY clear.

 The Constitution and the Law are two very different things.
 One is law that has authority over government, the other is a law that has authority over we the people.

 I’ve had some pushback over something I said in a recent post.
 I said that vaccine passports cannot be unconstitutional unless it’s the government who mandates them.
-A few people responded and said that the passports were unconstitutional no matter what.
+A few people responded and said that the passports were unconstitutional no matter what (perhaps they are illegal per federal law, but that, again, is not the same as being unconstitutional).

 So, I’m here today to simply clarify for everyone what unconstitutional actually means.